Expressive Arts Program

 We also warmly welcome the involvement of parents and families in our school community.
 This may be through regular participation in school programmes, helping out at key events, or by taking part in parent groups.

-As part of the Primary School program, students participate in a series of school camps that have been developed as a journey that builds confidence and relationships.
+As part of the Primary School programe, students participate in a series of school camps that have been developed as a journey that builds confidence and relationships.
 These camps are activity based and help students build life skills with a focus on outdoor education.
-This series starts in Grade 3 with a sleepover at school and progresses each year with camps at Mylor Adventure Camp, Adare and then this culminates in a trip to Canberra for the Grade 6 class.
+This series starts in Grade 3 with a sleepover at school and progresses each year with camps at Wirraway, Adare and culminating in a trip to Canberra for the Grade 6 class.

 Each year, our Grade 6 students have the opportunity to travel to Canberra with other students from the Sunrise Christian School community.
 On this investigative camp students get the chance to learn about our nation’s capital and politics.
 It is a very significant camp that comes at a time where students are preparing to enter middle school.